Timeline of the 2019–2020 Hong Kong protests (March–June 2019): May

 On 4 May, a rally was held in a demonstration area outside the Legislative Council.
 About 300 people attended the rally in support of the democrats.
 While the democrats received vocal support in the chants, members of the pro-establishment camp were booed.

-On the evening of 10 March, rallies in the Legislative Council in opposition to the Fugitive Offenders Ordinance amendment and in solidarity with an overnight stay in the conference room of the Legislative Council pro-democracy members, about 1,000 people attended.
+On the evening of 10 May, rallies in the Legislative Council in opposition to the Fugitive Offenders Ordinance amendment and in solidarity with an overnight stay in the conference room of the Legislative Council pro-democracy members, about 1,000 people attended.

 On 11 May, a fight broke out in Hong Kong's legislature on Saturday as pro-democracy lawmakers and those loyal to China discussed the extradition law that would extend Beijing's powers over the financial hub.

 On the evening of 13 May, the FDC and demonstrators stayed outside the Legislative Council overnight.
 There were 30 members of the public in solidarity with the democrats.
 There was a quarrel with security.

 4–5 June Hilltop vertical protest banners

-Hong Kong is one of a few places that still commemorate those who died in the Tienanmen Square conflict.
-On this 30th anniversary of the 1989 Tienanmen Square Massacre, someone put a yellow "Dare Not Forget June Fourth" (「毋忘六四」) vertical protest banner over Beacon Hill.
+Hong Kong is one of a few places that still commemorate those who died in the 1989 Tiananmen Square massacre.
+On the 30th anniversary of the 1989 Tiananmen Square protests and massacre, someone put a yellow "Dare Not Forget June Fourth" (「毋忘六四」) vertical protest banner over Beacon Hill.

 The day after the "Never Forget June Fourth" banner, yet another 15-meter vertical protest banner was erected over Devil's Peak.
 This banner stated in Chinese "Lam Sold Hong Kong; Resign!" (「林鄭賣港下台！」) in black font over yellow fabric.